TangentFoxy/docker-compose/peertube/ReadMe.md

 3. Create the volume directories needed: config, data, opendkim, postgres, redis
 4. Launch from CLI docker compose.
 5. Search logs for "User password" (near the end) to find the generated password for the root account.

+Be careful setting up the instance initially.
+It's not as easy as it seems.